 "He grinned at me!" was my daughter's exclamation that made all the logistical nightmares of our inauguration trip worthwhile.

-The excitement was palpable.
+The excitement wafted through the air like the aroma of spicy barbecue or summer roses.
 Baltimore is one of our nation's most African-American cities.
 Obama's election is an occasion for joy on the scale of Mardi Gras, your first child's marriage and winning the Lotto - all wrapped up like a big lumpy Christmas package.
 In fact, I feel much the same, and I'm only one percent African.
 All of us, of every color, want this guy to succeed.

-Thanks to our all-time favorite congressman, Brian Baird, Elizabeth and I are among those who will have a view of his inauguration.
-(I'm writing this the night before.)
-But I figured that if we were to have any chance of really seeing Obama closer than a couple thousand feet away, we'd better join our friends and brothers in Baltimore for his last whistle-stop en route to the capital.
-There were at least 100,000 spectators expected, but that seemed like an intimate party compared to the 2 million or so forecast for Inauguration Day in D.C.
+Thanks to U.S. Rep. Brian Baird, my daughter Elizabeth and I were among those with a view of his inauguration.
+But I figured that if we were to have any chance of really seeing Obama closer than 1,000 feet away, we'd better join our friends and brothers in Baltimore for his last whistle-stop en route to the capital.
+There were at least 100,000 spectators expected, but that seemed like an intimate party compared to the 2 million or so forecast for Inauguration Day in Washington, D.C.

-As it happened, it was just so darn cold that the Baltimore turnout was more like 30,000 to 50,000.
-Even after standing in a very, very long 16-block line, we managed to wiggle our way fairly close to the podium.
+As it happened, it was just so astoundingly cold that the Baltimore turnout was more like 30,000 to 50,000.
+Even after standing in a very, very long line that eventually stretched 16 blocks, we managed to wiggle our way fairly close to the podium.

-Painfully Arctic as it was, the wait was sort of a fun rite of passage.
+Painfully Arctic as it was, the wait was a fun rite of passage.
 We all laughed together as Aretha Franklin's "Respect" began to blast through the loudspeakers.
-We were bursting into calisthenics and dances, partly out of jubilation and partly just to get some frozen blood moving through our veins.
+We burst into calisthenics and dances, partly out of jubilation and partly just to get some frozen blood moving through our veins.

-The chemical hand-warmers we bought at a hefty price from one of hundreds of entrepreneurs who circulated through the crowd came in extremely handy, at least in a psychological sense.
+The chemical hand-warmer pouches we bought (at a hefty price) from one of hundreds of entrepreneurs who circulated through the crowd came in extremely handy, at least in a psychological sense.

-His speech was widely reported and I won't say much about it here.
+His speech has been widely reported and I won't say much about it here.
 He joked that an over-heated global climate is a serious problem, "but not today."
-He sounded a serious call for each of us to plan on making America fully as great as we all know it can be.
+He sounded a serious call for all of us all to plan on making America fully as great as we all know it can be.

 One of the best parts about being in Baltimore is how open and friendly every single person is.
-And one of our many new acquaintances commented that seeing Obama is much less important than hearing him.
-Just being in the crowd and listening to the cadences and contents of his language are enough to make you feel that maybe, just maybe, he will be able to help us get the USA back on a better track.
+One of our many new acquaintances commented that seeing Obama is much less important than hearing him.
+Just being in the crowd and listening to the cadence and content of his language are enough to make you feel that maybe, just maybe, he will be able to help us get the USA on a better track.

 As soon as he appeared, the whole audience literally swelled with pride and enthusiasm, and our sightlines narrowed down.
-So I hoisted my thankfully petite girl onto my shoulders where she waved and swayed and shouted, a bright pink-jacketed kid rising above the rest.
+So I lifted my thankfully still-petite girl onto my shoulders where she waved and swayed and shouted and squirmed, a bright pink-jacketed kid rising above the grownups.

 Across a rippling pond of humanity, blue eyes and brown ones connected.
 Obama gave her a warm smile.
 Or maybe he was just a politician grinning about a cheering throng.
-Naw ... had to be looking at my gal.
+Naw, he had to be looking at my girl.

 He's got an awfully hard job ahead.
 We'll see whether he's really up to the task.
-I'm don't think there's anyone better qualified to bring us together.
-If it can be fixed, he's the guy to do it.
+I don't think there's anyone better qualified to bring us together.
+If it can be fixed, he's the guy to figure out how.